BazRy/martian-robots/README.md

 Sample out from the above - 1 1 E

-Prompts 2 & 3 will recursively appear to initialise and instruct new Robots,  to terminate type 'end' and return
+Prompts 2 & 3 will recursively appear to initialise and instruct new Robots,  to terminate type `end` and hit return